PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 19:22:29
+Last updated: 2024-04-07 19:23:04
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: Oh, boy, so you actually learned something today?
+What is this, Full House? - Rick Sanchez